douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * supra - upper, above
 * supre - above, up
 * suprema - supreme
+* supreniri - to go up, to ascend
 * sur - on
 * surbaza - based on
 * surbaze - based on
 * surfaco - surface
+* surmeti - to put on
 * suspendo - suspension

 ## t